Lapérouse-class cruiser: Characteristics

 The ships of the Lapérouse class were 79.5 m long at the waterline and 81.75 m long between perpendiculars.
 They had a beam of 11.4 m and an average draft of 5.3 m forward and 5.8 m aft.
 They displaced 2320 t as designed.
 The ships had a pronounced ram bow, a short, open forecastle deck, and an overhanging stern.
 They were wooden-hulled, but used iron beams to strengthen their structure.
 In 1890, Lapérouse had her forecastle enclosed, and she received a short spar deck around her funnel that provided additional sheltered space.
 An enclosed shelter for her bridge was installed as well.
 Their crew amounted to 264 officers and enlisted men.

 The ships' propulsion system consisted of a single horizontal compound steam engine driving a screw propeller.
-Steam was provided by six coal-burning fire-tube boilers; D'Estaings were ducted into a single funnel, while the other three ships had a pair of closely spaced funnels place side-by-side and partially enclosed by a single outer casing.
+Steam was provided by six coal-burning fire-tube boilers; D'Estaing's were ducted into a single funnel, while the other three ships had a pair of closely spaced funnels place side-by-side and partially enclosed by a single outer casing.
 Their machinery was rated to produce 2160 ihp for a top speed of 15 kn.
 All of the ships save D'Estaing carried 317 t of coal for their boilers; D'Estaing carried slightly less, at 315 t.
 At a more economical speed of 10 kn, the ships could steam for 4980 nmi, though D'Estaing could cruise for 4800 nmi.
 They were fitted with a three-masted full-ship rig to supplement their steam engine on long voyages overseas.

 The ships were armed with a main battery of fifteen 138.6 mm M1870M 21.3-caliber guns.
 Two were placed atop the forecastle as chase guns, one was on the stern, and the remainder were placed in an amidships battery on the upper deck, six guns per broadside.
 The broadside guns were in pivot mounts firing through embrasures and were sponsoned out over the sides of the hull.
 A pair of 37 mm Hotchkiss revolver cannon provided close-range defense against torpedo boats.
 The number of these guns was soon increased shortly after the ships were built; Lapérouse and D'Estaing received an additional six guns, Nielly received five, and Primauguet was brought to a total of ten guns.
 They also carried four 86.5 mm bronze cannon that could be sent ashore with a landing party or used to arm the ship's boats.
 In 1892, Primauguet had her armament altered; the number of 138.6 mm guns was reduced to ten and a 65 mm gun was installed.
 She retained the ten 37 mm guns.